-What Are Terpenes?
+What Are the Terpenes in Tanasi Extracts?
 Everything You Need To Know

-Terpenes are classified as aromatic compounds that are present in just about every herb and plant, even though most people seem to link them to cannabis since these plants contain very high concentrations of these compounds.
+What are terpenes and why do we include them in our Tanasi CBD+CBDA products?
+Well, they are aromatic compounds you can find in just about every herb and plant, even though many people link them to cannabis since these plants contain very high terpene concentrations.

 What Are Terpenes?

 As mentioned above, a terpene is an aromatic compound that often determines the fragrance or smell of herbs and plants.
 Manufacturers also use “isolated” terpenes to create scents and flavors in common products like foods, body products, and perfumes.

 In plants, these compounds play an essential role.
 For some, they attract pollinators such as bees and butterflies, while in others, they can create strong reactions designed to repel foraging animals or insects.
 There are also certain types of terpenes that play protective roles in a plant, such as assisting plants to recover if they have sustained damage.
 Some also play a role in the plant immune system by warding off infectious germs or diseases.